triadspacefight/randomizer/README.md

 -Added all song folder images in /images<br>
 -Added custom font in /font<br>
 -Changed Leggendaria to show in Song Folder when selecting "Include Leggendaria Charts"<br>
--Added underlines and text color changes to difficulties to view what tier to play the song under (Normal, Hyper, Another)
+-Added underlines and text color changes to difficulties to view what tier to play the song under (Normal, Hyper, Another)</br>
+-Added Veto Option on song results page

 # Immediate To Do List:
 -Add mobile views/forms<br>